Creative Paths was our new creative collaboration with Quarriers and carers across the northeast of Scotland.

-Creative Paths has been designed by artists Dawn Hartley, Quee MacArthur and Nicola Kennell, in collaboration with Findhorn Bay Arts, to offer online activities to carer groups and individuals connected to Quarriers.
+Creative Paths was been designed by artists Dawn Hartley, Quee MacArthur and Nicola Kennell, in collaboration with Findhorn Bay Arts, to offer online activities to carer groups and individuals connected to Quarriers.

-From autumn 2021 to spring 2022, the Creative Paths programme will share and encourage creative skills, grow creative confidence, and build connection with others in the local area and across the North East.
+The Creative Paths programme shared and encouraged creative skills, creative confidence, and building connections with others in the local area and across the North East.

-Creative Paths encourages everyone to respect and enjoy their own particular way of experiencing the world.
-The aim is to celebrate the live artworks created and an online exhibition of a myriad of shapes, colours, patterns, textures, words, dance, music and sounds, a presentation of the beautiful diversity of people.
+Creative Paths encouraged everyone to respect and enjoy their own particular way of experiencing the world.
+The aim was to celebrate the live artworks created and an online exhibition of a myriad of shapes, colours, patterns, textures, words, dance, music and sounds, a presentation of the beautiful diversity of people.

-With interesting learning in leading online activities, Creative Paths offers opportunities for staff and volunteers as the participants grow their interest, confidence, and skills through the project.
+Creative Paths offered opportunities for staff and volunteers as the participants grow their interest, confidence, and skills through the project.

 Quee MacArthur writes tunes and plays bass in Shooglenifty and has composed for many dance and theatre productions, including The Buke of The Howlat for Findhorn Bay Arts.